jonathanzz/JJBookStore/README.md

 #### 13/8
 - Hidden URL parameters while doing GET request(ie. user detail)
 - Add authorization method instead of store in Session
+- Bug of duplicate Email or Username can be registered

 #### 14/8
 - Find a Email Authentition method for user validation